 After February 1 scholarships are awarded to students admitted to the University only if funds are available.
-This includes spring admits.
-The minimum scholarship award level is subject to change pending availability of funding.
+This includes spring admits to the University.
+The minimum scholarship award level is subject to change.

 Students may receive only one of the following general university scholarships including the National Merit Scholarship.

 The scholarship awards $8,000 per year for four years of undergraduate study to new freshmen entering the semester immediately following high school graduation.
 This $20,000 scholarship is awarded to qualified entering freshmen who possess the following academic credentials: